FernandoMoreno1/Code-Quiz/README.md

 # Code-Quiz

 ## Description
-A quiz on HTML to practice what different elements do, its also for fun.
+A quiz on HTML to practice what different elements do, its also for fun. ps.not fully working

 ## website
 https://fernandomoreno1.github.io/Code-Quiz/